ningzhangfisk/CSCI241/Slides/stack.md

 ## 4.1.3 Array-based Stack
 + In our class, we focus on integer elements.
 See [ArrayStack.java](https://replit.com/@ZhangNing1/CSCI241NingZhang#CSCI241/ArrayStack.java)
 + For the generic version, See the code provided in the textbook.
 [ArrayStack.java](https://replit.com/@ZhangNing1/CSCI241NingZhang#net/datastructures/ArrayStack.java)
++ You can also use the `java.util.Stack Class` directly in Java

 ![array stack 1](../Resources/array_stack-1.png)